Long division

+History

+Related algorithms have existed since the 12th century.

+Al-Samawal al-Maghribi (1125–1174) performed calculations with decimal numbers that essentially require long division, leading to infinite decimal results, but without formalizing the algorithm.

+Caldrini (1491) is the earliest printed example of long division, known as the Danda method in medieval Italy, and it became more practical with the introduction of decimal notation for fractions by Pitiscus (1608).

-While related algorithms have existed since the 12th century, the specific algorithm in modern use was introduced by Henry Briggs c.
+The specific algorithm in modern use was introduced by Henry Briggs c.
 1600.

 Education

-Inexpensive calculators and computers have become the most common way to solve division problems, eliminating a traditional mathematical exercise, and decreasing the educational opportunity to show how to do so by paper and pencil techniques.
-(Internally, those devices use one of a variety of division algorithms, the faster ones among which rely on approximations and multiplications to achieve the tasks).
-In the United States, long division has been especially targeted for de-emphasis, or even elimination from the school curriculum, by reform mathematics, though traditionally introduced in the 4th or 5th grades.
+Inexpensive calculators and computers have become the most common way to solve division problems, eliminating a traditional mathematical exercise and decreasing the educational opportunity to show how to do so by paper and pencil techniques.
+(Internally, those devices use one of a variety of division algorithms, the faster of which rely on approximations and multiplications to achieve the tasks.)
+In North America, long division has been especially targeted for de-emphasis or even elimination from the school curriculum by reform mathematics, though it has been traditionally introduced in the 4th, 5th or even 6th grades.